msp-strath/cs208-logic/pages/pred-logic-intro.md

    I'm happy with this one.
    ```

-4. All the leaves are brown, and the sky is grey
+4. “All the leaves are brown, and the sky is grey”.

    ```formulaentry {id=saying-ex4}
    ```